Information projection approach to propensity score estimation for handling selection bias under missing at random: Proposed method

 To motivate the proposed method, suppose that we have two probability distributions $\mathbb{P}_0, \mathbb{P}_1$, with $\mathbb{P}_0$ absolutely continuous with respect to $\mathbb{P}_1$.
 For simplicity, we also assume that $\mathbb{P}_k$ are absolutely continuous with respect to Lebesgue measure $\mu$, with density $f_k$ with support $\mathcal{X} \subset \mathbb{R}^p$, for $k=0,1$.
 The Kullback-Leibler divergence between $\bbP_0$ and $\bbP_1$ is defined by

 Finding the density ratio function can be formulated as an optimization problem using the KL divergence.
 Specifically, we wish to minimize

-with respect to $f_0$ satisfying some moment conditions that are available from the whole sample.
-Let $\bb(\bx)$ be the balancing score introduced in \S 2.
+with respect to $f_0$ satisfying some moment conditions of the variables that are available from the whole sample.
+Let $\bb(\bx)$ be the given balancing score obtained from assumption (\ref{basis}).
 Because $\bx_i$ are observed throughout the sample, we can estimate $\mathbb{E}\{\bb(\bX)\}$ from the sample.
 Given ${\mathbb{E}}\{\bb(\bX)\}$, to utilize the auxiliary information, we have

 where $p = \bbP (\delta = 1)$.
 Thus, we wish to find the minimizer of $Q(f_0)$ in (\ref{qq}) subject to the constraint in (\ref{const1}).
 The following lemma gives the form of the solution to the optimization problem.